raabrp/rellipsoid/readme.md

 of centrifugal force).

-We evaluate the ellipsoidal gravitational model for earth implemented here as accurate to +/- 0.02% in the vertical component and +/- 0.0065% in the transverse component – given as percentages of total magnitude of the computed gravity vector – everywhere on or near Earth's surface
+We evaluate the ellipsoidal gravitational model for earth implemented here as accurate to +/- 0.02% in the vertical component and +/- 0.07% in the transverse component (where percentages are given relative to the total magnitude of the calculated gravity vector) everywhere on or near Earth's surface

-All of this assumes of course that our implementation or analysis is not flawed, for which I make no enforceable assurances or guarantees.
-Use at your own risk (see license.txt for full disclaimer).
+All of this assumes of course that our neither our implementation nor our analysis is flawed.
+This package it NOT intended for mission-critical calculations or simulation.
+See license.txt for more information.